Adedunmol/vax/README.md

 $ docker exec -d vax-app npm run db:migrate
 ```

-5. Navigate to this endpoint `http://localhost:{PORT}/docs` to access the docs.
+5. Navigate to this endpoint `127.0.01:{PORT}/docs` to access the docs.
 PORT is the port defined in the `.env` file.

+6. Navigate to this endpoint `127.0.0.1:{PORT}/bull-board` to check the queues.
+PORT is the port defined in the `.env` file.

-6. To stop the running containers, use:
+7. To stop the running containers, use:
 ```bash
 $ docker-compose down
 ```